edwinokugbo/strapireact/README.md

 - *Search Input*
 - *Changing background images*
 - *Right sidebar with recent articles list*
-- *Responsive layout*
+- *Responsive layout with a mobile first approach*
-- *nice mobile harmburger menu*
+- *Nice mobile harmburger menu*
-- *free sotkc images from pexel.
+- *Pure Javascript for some menu effects*
+- *A style.css file with predefined styles and documentation*
+    - Includes quick css classes for buttons, typography and labels, without the need for complex libraries
+- *Free stock images from pexel to get your started.
+You can replace with your own images.
 Credits added as required*

 ## Usage